taurusilver7/insight/README.md

 Add [multer](https://www.npmjs.com/package/multer), a node middleware for handling multipart/form-data, primarily used for uploading.
 The latest version has multiple discrepancies, unsuitable for mysql database.
 Add the depricated version@1.4.3

+Create an upload middleware, which checks/create a storage location, encrpyts the filename, apply filters to the filetype and upload the image to the storage.

 ## Running via Docker

 To run Insight via Docker, set the `DB_HOST` environment variable to `"mysql"` in the `.env` file.
 Then run the following command: `docker compose up --build`